-N UMBER OF SECURITIES

-REMAINING

-AVAILABLE

-FOR FUTURE

-N UMBER OF ISSUANCE

-SECURITIES TO WEIGHTED- UNDER

-BE ISSUED AVERAGE EQUITY
+ISSUANCE UNDER EQUITY

-UPON EXERCISE COMPENSATION
+COMPENSATION

-EXERCISE OF PRICE OF PLANS
+PLANS

-OUTSTANDING OUTSTANDING (EXCLUDING
+(EXCLUDING

 OPTIONS, OPTIONS, SECURITIES

 WARRANTS WARRANTS REFLECTED IN

 PLAN CATEGORY AND RIGHTS AND RIGHTS COLUMN (A))

 (a) (b) (c)

-Equity compensation plans approved by security holders 23,809,957(1 )\$ 0.84(2 2) 4,610,212

-Equity compensation plans not approved by security holders 25,000(3 3) \$ 0.70
+Equity compensation plans approved by security holders 34,488,2(1) \$ 0.72(2) 1,135,034

-Total 23,834,957 4,610,212
+Total 34,488,287 1,135,034

-(1) Includes 14,228,337 options and 9,567,620 restricted stock units granted under our 2011 Stock Incentive Plan and 14,000 options granted under our 2005 Stock Plan.
-Our 2005 Stock Plan has terminated, but termination does not affect awards that are currently outstanding under this plan.
-The shares subject to outstanding awards under the 2005 Stock Plan, if forfeited prior to exercise, will become available for issuance under the 2011 Stock Incentive Plan.

-- (2) The amount in column (a) for equity compensation plans approved by security holders includes 9,567,620 shares reserved for issuance on vesting of outstanding restricted stock units, granted under our 2011 Stock Incentive Plan, which vest on various dates through June 24, 2023, subject to the fulfillment of service, market conditions, or performance conditions.
-Because no exercise price is required for issuance of shares on vesting of the restricted stock units, the weighted-average exercise price in column (b) does not take the restricted stock units into account. - (3) Consists of two warrants to purchase 12,500 shares at \$0.70 per share issued in connection with a contract for financial advisory services.
+- (1) Includes 21,543,350 options and 12,944,937 restricted stock units granted under our 2011 Stock Incentive Plan.
+Our 2005 Stock Plan has terminated, and all shares subject to outstanding awards under the 2005 Stock Plan expired prior to exercise and became available for issuance under the 2011 Stock Incentive Plan. - (2) The amount in column (a) for equity compensation plans approved by security holders includes 12,944,937 shares reserved for issuance on vesting of outstanding restricted stock units, granted under our 2011 Stock Incentive Plan, which vest on various dates through June 22, 2025, subject to the fulfillment of service, market conditions, or performance conditions.
+Because no exercise price is required for issuance of shares on vesting of the restricted stock units, the weighted-average exercise price in column (b) does not take the restricted stock units into account.

-There have been no grants of any options, warrants or rights under the 2011 Plan or otherwise between April 29, 2020 and the date of this proxy statement, May 11, 2020.
+There have been no grants of any options, warrants or rights under the 2011 Plan or otherwise between May [], 2022 and the date of this proxy statement, May [], 2022.